saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 feedback link: https://forms.gle/CGu4QchgBxxWnNJK8
 author:Lindsay Walker
 <!-- ------------------------ -->
-# Module 1 – Intro to TestRunner Toolkit with Cypress
+# Module 1 – Intro to Testrunner Toolkit with Cypress

 <!-- ------------------------ -->
 ## 1.01 What You'll Learn
 Duration: 0:01:00

-* How is TestRunner Toolkit different than other automated test solutions that you can use with Sauce Labs
+* How is Testrunner Toolkit different than other automated test solutions that you can use with Sauce Labs

-* Learn about the components of TestRunner toolkit, including the command line tool, Docker, and the Cypress.io client
+* Learn about the components of Testrunner Toolkit, including the command line tool, Docker, and the Cypress.io client

-* Set up the necessary components to run Cypress and TestRunner toolkit on your computer
+* Set up the necessary components to run Cypress and Testrunner Toolkit on your computer

-* Understand the configuration files for Cypress on TestRunner Toolkit and how to modify them
+* Understand the configuration files for Cypress on Testrunner Toolkit and how to modify them

-* Learn basic JavaScript to write page object and test code that runs on Cypress and Sauce TestRunner Toolkit
+* Learn basic JavaScript to write page object and test code that runs on Cypress and Sauce Testrunner Toolkit

 * Learn to run a Cypress Test on Sauce Labs with a Docker container and on Virtual Machines (VMs)